brandonaaskov/sparsity-doc/getting-started/write-gameplay.md

 ### Define the Gameplay

-Spin currently only supports game architecture by utilizing 3 functions.&#x20;
+This basic demo game utilizes just three functions.
 These functions will interface with the ZK prover and frontend.

-You can find the functions at&#x20;
+You can find the functions at:

 `gameplay/provable_game_logic/src/gameplay.rs`

 #### Initialize the Game

-Prepare the game to start, the input args is the `SpinGameStates` you defined in form of a vector of `u64`
+Prepares the game to start.
+The input args is the `SpinGameStates` you defined in form of a vector of `u64`.

 <pre class="language-rust"><code class="lang-rust"><strong>// gameplay/provable_game_logic/src/gameplay.rs
 </strong>fn initialize_game(args: Vec&#x3C;u64>) {